 Set Current Location

-This historic waterfront area dates back to the Ohlone Indians and is an integral part of San Francisco Presidio history.
-With inhabitants such as Native Americans, Spanish settlers, and the U.S. Army throughout the years, Crissy Field has gone through numerous transformations.
+This historic waterfront area dates back to the Ohlone Indians and is an integral part of the Presidio of San Francisco.
+Having harbored Native Americans, Spanish settlers, and the U.S. Army throughout the years, Crissy Field has undergone numerous transformations.
 Today, the city by the bay has once again transformed this area into a recreational space.
-A children's swim center, rock climbing business, cafe, sports gear store and other such businesses call the old military barracks home.
-The space also features walking paths, lush grass and picnic tables.
+Visitors will find an educational center, a rock climbing gym, a café, and other establishments in the vicinity.
+The field also features walking paths, lush lawns, and picnic tables.
 Gorgeous views of the Golden Gate abound, and you can also unwind on a scenic beach area and enjoy birdwatching along a marsh.

 This impressive structure crowning Nob Hill was built on the site of the Crocker Mansion after the 1906 earthquake and fire.
 One of the main attractions of the cathedral are the stained glass windows.
 These windows showcase over 1000 figures, with some of them dating back as far as the 1930s.
 The gilded bas-reliefs that adorn the doors of the main entrance are cast from Ghiberti's original molds for the Gates of Paradise that adorn the Baptistery in Florence.
 The cathedral also boasts two labyrinths.
 The outdoor one is made of Terrazzo stone and the indoor one from limestone.